Alfred Binet: Father of Modern Intelligence Testing

 Binet’s approach to intelligence was revolutionary for his time.
 He viewed intelligence as something fluid and multifaceted, rather than a fixed trait.
 He believed that intelligence could be enhanced through education and experience, rejecting deterministic views that equated intelligence with unchangeable, inherited traits.

 His approach considered a range of cognitive functions, such as memory, attention, and problem-solving skills.
-Rather than focusing solely on academic performance, Binet’s understanding of intelligence included the ability to adapt, think critically, and engage with the environment.
-This holistic view shaped how he developed his intelligence tests.
+Rather than focusing solely on academic performance, Binet’s perspective included the ability to adapt, think with flexibility, and engage with the environment.
+This broader view shaped how he developed his intelligence tests, keeping in mind that any single numeric score might overlook key aspects of human cognitive capacity.

 3) The Creation of the Binet-Simon Scale